By Sam Collentine, Meteorologist Updated 2 months ago September 22, 2023

-Kayak and Google Flights are my go-to resources for finding the best flight deal to Tokyo.
+Google Flights is my go-to resource for finding the best flight deal to Tokyo.
 Unless you're located on the West Coast, the most affordable option will most likely connect you through Los Angeles, San Francisco, Seattle, or Vancouver.

 Tokyo is my favorite city in the world.
 It's home to over 9 million people (39 million if you include the Greater Tokyo Metropolitan area) but Tokyo is not like the bustling cities of Bangkok, London, or New York.
 Tokyo is the quietest, cleanest, and most efficiently run city that I have ever visited.

 The Imperial Palace (first photo), Tokyo Skytree (second photo), and the Shibuya District (third photo) are all great experiences to add to your checklist.

 You're visiting Japan to ski but I can not recommend enough giving yourself at least another day on the front or back end of your trip to explore this fantastic place.

 After you've booked your roundtrip flight to Tokyo, you'll need to book one more roundtrip flight to Sapporo (New Chitose Airport) from Haneda or Narita.
 The flight time from Narita to New Chitose Airport (CTS) is 1 hour and 45 minutes and I've booked both trips through Jetstar.

 The flights are very affordable but save more money and time by also purchasing your checked bag allowance ahead of your flight.